AJ199/Task-Oriented-Multi-Agent-Pipeline/README.md

 A modular multi-agent orchestration system inspired by LangChain and AutoGen, where independent agents collaborate on subtasks like retrieval, validation, and synthesis to achieve adaptive, multi-step reasoning.

 ## Tech Stack
-Python, LangChain-style orchestration, OpenAI API, FastAPI (optional)
+Python, LangChain-style orchestration, OpenAI API, FastAPI

 ## Core Idea
 Each agent specializes in a task: